TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.mid/Extended/Dance.md

 ## Track Velocities

+Only one velocity level is defined, and chances are this definition was not respected.
+It is only listed here for completeness.

 | MIDI Velocity | Description |
 | :-----------: | :---------- |
 | 127           | Normal note |